Tadhg Kennelly: Post AFL

 Post AFL Kennelly shifted into AFL recruitment and coaching.

 In 2013, he was appointed by the Australian Football League as its International Talent Manager.
 As part of this role he oversaw the International AFL Combine and coordinated the first AFL Europe Combine held in Dublin in 2015.

 In 2018, he returned to the Sydney Swans becoming a development coach.

+In 2021, he founded a fitness class and discussion group aimed at offering peer support called "When No-One's Watching".